Makerspace-Antwerpen/esp32-klankentapper/documentation/wifi.md

 Connect to your favourite network, open up your internet browser and type in the ip-address you have monitored in the previous step. this should open up the same browser from before, now with full internet accessibility.

-## Setting up MQTT
+## Connecting with the MQTT broker

 Next up is configuring our MQTT connection.
 The next step will explain how you can setup a MQTT connection with your favourite broker of choice.
-If you don't have any MQTT broker you can follow our tutorial to set one up via [this link](mqtt.md).
+If you don't have any MQTT broker you can follow our tutorial to set one up via [this link](/documentation/mqtt.md).

 Setting up a MQTT connection on your klankentapper is rather simple.
 You are able to fill in 4 parameters:

-- Broker url
-- Topic
+- Broker url, Type in mqtt:// followed by your broker ip-address.
+- Topic, specify to which topic you want to publish.
 - Username
 - Password

+Both username and password are optional.
+These settings only need to be filled in when you need to sign in to your broker by using your credentials.

 ![MQTT settings](/documentation/imgs/mqtt_settings.png)

-### Broker url

-If you want to publish the data of your klankentapper you will need to do so to a MQTT broker.
-Just type in mqtt:// followed by to ip of your MQTT broker:

-    mqtt://ip_broker

-### Topic